evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Single_Motor/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 419 liters.
 With the rear seat down, it is 1205 liters.
 On the roof, you can load up to 75kg.
 Under the hood, there is frunk with more storage room.
 This frunk is 31 liters.
-Max weight is 2460kg, and with the base weight of 1990 kg, you can max load 470 kg, including driver and passengers.
+The maxium weight of the car is 2460kg, and with the base weight of 1990 kg, you can max load 470 kg, including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 1500, and on unbraked, it is 750kg.